A photo-scanning service, end to end

 - 04

 Admin API first.
-The admin console is a thin UI over a JSON API — Michael can script around it, and a future "Pamela App" can reuse the same endpoints.
+The admin console is a thin UI over a JSON API — easy to script around, and a future companion app can reuse the same endpoints.

 The parts worth naming